hambntest/hehe/content/DevOps/Containerization/Docker/docker-container/Docker-container-listing.md

 ``` bash
 docker ps --last 2
 ```
->instead of --last, -n can be used
 ## list latest created docker container
 - Show the latest created container (includes all states)
 ``` bash
 docker ps --latest
 ```
->instead of --latest, -l can be used
 ## list docker containers without truncate
 - show the list without truncating the output
 ``` bash